-The first self-governing nation (1986) in Canada, the Shishalh First Nations were the original residents of the Sunshine Coast.
+The Shishalh peoples were the original residents of the Sunshine Coast.
 Their tenure is measured in thousands of years.
 Their history and current day culture is displayed in the their museum shíshálh Nation tems swiya Museum in Sechelt and is visible in (protected) petroglyphs and middens along the shorelines.

 The Sechelt or Shíshálh people, (in their language spelled Shishá7lh) are an indigenous people of the Pacific Northwest Coast.
 At the time of the first European contact the Sechelt had a population of close to 26,000.
 Sechelt women were famous for their beautiful cedar woven baskets, which were made using materials such as cedar tree roots, cannery grass and birch bark.